xhenos/kodo/content/extensions/index.md

 ---
 title: Extensions
-description: Here is a list of all available extensions to download inside the app.
+description: List of available extensions to use with Tachiyomi, you can download them from here or from the app.
 cms:
   collection: miscellaneous
   entry: extensions